fenrishunter500/FATEBOOK/New Stress Track.md

 ## Healing Purity

 Purity can be healed in the same manner as the Physical and Mental tracks.
 Generally, this will be after combat has been ended and the character has had a chance to catch her breath.
+However, a healing-based